 Wearing baggy clothing will cover up what muscle mass you do have and make you look smaller overall despite how big you are.
 I would invest in some stretchy short sleeve shirts that are one size too small.
 Don't go too extreme, just enough to show off your entire arm.

 Apart from clothing, eating carbs and drinking water can actually increase the size of your arms within an hour!
 You shouldn't go overboard, just a quick snack like a bowl of oatmeal or a candy bar.

 In regards to exercise, I would suggest doing an activity that would quickly cause lactic acid buildup.
 For instance, if you do push-ups until your arms are sore and stiff, you will gain literal inches on your arms temporarily (generally around 1 to 3 hours after exercise).

 An alternative to push-ups would be dumbbell curls or dips.
-Both will also hit your triceps partially and give you a more rounded look.
+Both will also hit your triceps extensions partially and give you a more rounded look.